How to Say "If the owl goes to the snowfield, the owl can see the stars" in Korean | -(으)면 Grammar

 Quick Answer: "If the owl goes to the snowfield, the owl can see the stars" in Korean is "부엉이가 눈밭에 가면, 별을 볼 수 있어요." (bueongiga nunbate gamyeon, byeoleul bol su iteoyo.).
 It uses the -(으)면 grammar pattern (If/When (-(으)면)).
 Level: A2.

-Want to express "If the owl goes to the snowfield, the owl can see the stars" in Korean?
-Say "부엉이가 눈밭에 가면, 별을 볼 수 있어요.".
-The grammar point -(으)면 (A2) is essential for everyday Korean conversation.
-Read on for a full breakdown.
+"If the owl goes to the snowfield, the owl can see the stars" — in Korean, this becomes "부엉이가 눈밭에 가면, 별을 볼 수 있어요.".
+This example highlights -(으)면, a grammar pattern at the A2 level that appears everywhere in Korean.

 What does "If the owl goes to the snowfield, the owl can see the stars" mean in Korean?

-The Korean sentence "부엉이가 눈밭에 가면, 별을 볼 수 있어요." translates to "If the owl goes to the snowfield, the owl can see the stars." in English. "부엉이가 눈밭에 가면, 별을 볼 수 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "부엉이가 눈밭에 가면, 별을 볼 수 있어요." translates to "If the owl goes to the snowfield, the owl can see the stars." in English.
+When Korean speakers hear "부엉이가 눈밭에 가면, 별을 볼 수 있어요.", they immediately picture the scene: if the owl goes to the snowfield, the owl can see the stars.
+The sentence is compact yet vivid — a hallmark of well-formed Korean.

 Pronunciation guide: bueongiga nunbate gamyeon, byeoleul bol su iteoyo.